StevenDB995/techhub/README.md

 # Steven's techHub

-[Steven's techHub](https://techhub.stevendb.xyz) is a markdown-based blogging platform.
+[Steven's techHub](https://techhub.stevendb.xyz) is a technical blogging and journaling platform.
 As a software engineer and developer exposed to extensive technical content on a daily basis, I need a place to take notes and organise my thoughts, and I think it would be cool if I share some tricks and insights to the community.
 This platform is well crafted for this purpose, and it will be actively maintained as long as I stay in the industry (I don't see the day I quit though, 'cause I love it).
 For now only I and a visitor account can post content onto this website, concerning the